JimKnopfIoT/Diffuser-for-Microscope-Ringlight/README.md

 # Diffuser for Microscope Ringlight
 3D-printable Diffuser for Microscope Ringlight (created with Rhino 6)

-## 3D Ringlight Diffuser
+#### Diffuser

 The Diffuser consist of a single part that can be clipped onto the ringlight.

-I use the microscope-camera to examine electronic components or for micro soldering of very small parts.
+I use a cheap HDMI-Microscope-Camera to examine electronic components or for micro-soldering of very small parts.
 The bright white ringlight is too bright and reflects on the soldering edges or on the PCB surface.
-To make the light shine softer I constructed this diffuser.
+To make the light shine softer I constructed this 3D printable diffuser.

 There are 10 different Versions for diffuser-brightness 0,1 mm - 1,0 mm.
+Try out different colors.

 #### Ringlight
 * Inner diameter: approx. 61 mm